Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-The response contains a list of origin key for all requested domains.
+The response contains a list of origin keys for all requested domains.
 For each list item, the key is the domain, and the value is its associated origin key.

 ``` json
 {